TUI¶

 The agentgrep ui command launches the interactive Textual explorer

-of the CLI walks.
-It is read-only — agentgrep never mutates the
+Pi, OpenCode, and VS Code stores the rest of the CLI walks.
+It is read-only —

-source stores.
-Bare agentgrep prints the directory of choices, so
+agentgrep never mutates the source stores.
+Bare agentgrep prints the

 the explorer always needs the explicit ui subcommand.